Skip to main content

 Packages

-For example, omega2-usb-autorun package enables the execution of predefined scripts or actions upon connecting a USB drive to Omega2 devices.
-This may include automatically mounting a USB drive and launching specific applications or scripts, thereby enhancing the functionality of Omega2 devices.
+For example, the omega2-usb-autorun package enables the execution of predefined scripts or actions upon connecting a USB drive to Omega2 devices.
+This may include automatically mounting a USB drive and launching specific applications or scripts, enhancing the functionality of Omega2 devices.

 tip